Billy Vukovich III

 William John Vukovich III (August 31, 1963 – November 25, 1990) was an American race car driver.
 He was a three-time starter of the Indianapolis 500.
 The grandson of two-time Indianapolis 500 winner Bill Vukovich and the son of Bill Vukovich II, Vukovich III was the 1988 Indianapolis 500 Rookie of the Year.
 Billy Vukovich III was killed in practice for a CRA race at Mesa Marin Raceway, in Bakersfield, California, when his throttle stuck open which caused his car to swerve into the wall.
 He was 27 years old.

 Vukovich became the first third-generation driver to qualify in Indy 500 history.
 His grandfather was killed while leading the 1955 Indianapolis 500.

-He got his start in racing driving for the John Runjavac racing team.
+Vukovich got his start in racing driving for the John Runjavac racing team.